 To install Gamera, you need at least the third party software Python and wxPython:

 - On MacOS X, these come preinstalled with the OS.
-To install Gamera, you need additionally the developer tools (aka Xcode Tools), which are on the OS installation DVD, but are not installed by default.
+To install Gamera, you need additionally the developer tools (aka Xcode Tools), which are not installed by default.

 - Most Linux distributions provide precompiled packages for

 all necessary prerequisites.
 On Ubuntu 7.10 for instance, you

 can install all prerequistes with (the command must be entered on a single line):

 sudo apt-get install g++ python python-dev python-wxgtk2.8 python-wxversion libtiff4-dev libpng12-dev python-docutils python-pygments